-At its Investor Day held in December 2020, the Company confirmed its annual dividend growth guidance for 2021 and 2022 at 7% and 5%, respectively.
+At its Investor Day held in December 2020, the Company confirmed its annual dividend growth guidance for 2021 and 2022 at 7% and 5%, respectively, with the 2021 increase of 6.8% subsequently approved in July 2021.
 Each annual increase is subject to changing circumstances and approval by the Board of Directors of Capital Power at the time of the increase.

 See Liquidity and Capital Resources for discussion of future cash requirements and expected sources of funding.
-The Company significantly reduced financing risk for its current growth initiatives, including 985 MW in advanced stages of development, with the financing activities completed to date in 2021 (see Significant Events and Subsequent Events).
+The Company significantly reduced financing risk for its current growth initiatives, including 985 MW in advanced stages of development, with the financing activities completed to date in 2021 (see Significant Events and Subsequent Event).
 Outside of new growth opportunities the Company does not expect additional equity offerings will be required to fund growth.